Venukumar0811/foodDelivery/README.md

-<<<<<<< HEAD
 # Full Stack Food Delivery Website

-FFSquads is a full-stack food delivery application built using React, MongoDB, Express, Node.js, and Stripe.
+This is a full-stack food delivery application built using React, MongoDB, Express, Node.js, and Stripe.
 This project aims to provide a seamless experience for users to order food online, manage their orders, and make secure payments.

 ## Project Description

-The FFSquads application allows users to browse a variety of food options, place orders, and manage their profiles.
+This application allows users to browse a variety of food options, place orders, and manage their profiles.
 The frontend is developed using React, providing a dynamic and responsive user interface, while the backend is powered by Node.js and Express, handling data management and business logic.

 ## Technologies Used